Employers Cheat Themselves On Claims W/O Realizing It – Ways To Stop Now

 Over the years, I have received many requests from self-insured employers to increase the reserves just enough to cover the indemnity and medical payments for that week or month.

-The small increases (stair-stepping) compares to using the map functions on your phone but only for five miles at a time.
+The small increases (stair-stepping) compare to using the map functions on your phone but only for five miles at a time.
 If an employer does not know the complete directions at the start of the claim, increasing the reserves just enough to pay a bill may end up with the self–insured employer lost in the future of the claim.

 IBENR (Incurred But Enough Not Reported) a cousin IBNR (Incurred But Not Reported) exacts a heavy toll on a self-insured Workers Comp program.
 A wise actuary recognizes a pattern of stair-stepping.
 The actuary that sets your Loss Development Factor (similar to an E-Mod) usually ramps up the expected values to completely close out the claims.